jethliya-balaji/DevHub/README.md

 ## Introduction

 This markdown file contains all technical documentation related to the setup, deployment, update, and customization of DevHub web application.

+## Features

+Below are some of the major features of DevHub:

+__Hiring Managers__ - An individual that is interested in hiring developers.
+Users registered as HRs would have access to the following pages after registration:

+    - Home page, they can browse through developers on the page
+    - Visit the platform to view basic information about it
+    - View and Interact with the documentation
+    - No access to use until registered

+__Developers__ - An individual that is interested in getting a job as a developer.
+Users registered as developers would have access to the following pages:

+    - Home page, they can browse through developers on the page
+    - Visit the platform to view basic information about it
+    - View and Interact with the documentation
+    - No access to use until registered

 ## Start The App